AndreivanP/jsonplaceholder-api-test/README.md

 - `.mocharc.js` is the mocha configuration file.

 ### CI/CD
+## Docker

 - It's possible to execute tests from a docker container.
 For that there are two files: `Dockerfile` and `docker-compose.yml`.
 In order to build the image you can run `docker-compose -f docker-compose.yml build` and in order to create the container run `docker-compose -f docker-compose.yml up -d` and to run all the tests from docker container you can run `docker-compose -f docker-compose.yml exec -T api-runner npm test`.
 Note that this is optional and it's mandatory to have docker installed on your localhost.

+## Github Actions

-- There is a github actions workflow which uses the docker setup mentioned above and it is triggered every time a PR is open on main branch.
+- There is a Github actions workflow which uses the docker setup mentioned above and it is triggered every time a PR is openned on main branch.

 # Future Improvements